sensiolabs/security-checker/README.md

 ===========================

-The SensioLabs Security Checker is a command line tool that checks if your application use dependencies with known security vulnerabilities.
-It uses the [SensioLabs Security Check Web service][1] and the [Security Advisories Database][2] behind the scene:
+The SensioLabs Security Checker is a command line tool that checks if your application uses dependencies with known security vulnerabilities.
+It uses the [SensioLabs Security Check Web service][1] and the [Security Advisories Database][2] behind the scenes:

     $ php security-checker security:check /path/to/composer.lock